-Use Case Name: Make Order Scenario: A customer can order product to purchase.
+Use Case Name: Order Products Scenario: A customer can order product to purchase.
 Triggering Event: After selecting the Product Brief Description: When user add to cart button click then cart store, and cart details menu show Actors: Customer Related Use Case: System login, checkout, product, cart, order Stakeholders: System management Preconditions: User have logged-in.
 Post conditions: User make a choice for product Flow Of Events: Actor System The customer enters the keyword for a product and clicks the search button on the personal home Page.
+1.1.
+The system displays the matching products on the web Page.
 The customer chooses the desired products and clicks add to cart button on the web page.
-1.2.
-The system displays the matching products on the web Page.2.1.
+2.1.
 The system adds the products into the customer's order table in the database.
-Exception Conditions: 2.
-If user do not order product, then user cannot get product.
+Exception Conditions: If user do not order product then u ser cannot get Software.

-Use Case Name: make payment Scenario: A customer can purchase the product in his/her shopping cart Triggering Event: When a customer wants to buy a product Brief Description: User can check out the Product when checkout success then user can see her order status, after ordering the required product, a customer can pay the money Actors: Customer Related Use Case: none Stakeholders: System management, Preconditions: The user has logged in and has at least have one Product in the cart Post conditions: Customer checked out the Product Flow Of Events: Actor System The customer clicks the checkout button on the web page.
+Use Case Name: Complete Checkout Scenario: A customer can purchase the Software in his/her shopping cart Triggering Event: When a customer want to buy a Software Brief Description: User can checkout the Software when checkout success then user can see her order status, After ordering the required Software, a customer can pay the money Actors: Customer Related Use Case: none Stakeholders: System management , Preconditions: The user have logged in and has at least have one Software in the cart Post conditions: Customer checked out the Software Flow Of Events: Actor System The customer clicks the checkout button on the web page.
 The customer checks the order list for any inconsistency.
 If nothing found, customer clicks the proceed button.
 The customer enters the relevant payment method information and clicks the ok button.
-The customer checks that all information is correct and then check out the Product.
+The customer checks that all information is correct and then check out the Software.
 1.1.
 The system displays the products in the order table of the customer on the web Page.
-3.1.
+2.1.
 The system displays the Invoice page.
 3.1 The system checks that the payment method is valid.
 Then, the system displays the delivery details page.
 3.2 The system checks that the payment system is valid.
 Then, the system displays the delivery details page.
 4.1 The system will display the checkout information for confirmation.
-Exception Conditions: If Customer don't login to the system, then the customer cannot check out the Product.
-If customer don't give information about payment method, then the customer cannot check out the Product.
-If customer don't give information about delivery location, then the customer cannot check out the Product.
+Exception Conditions: If Customer don't login to the system, then the customer cannot check out the Software.
+If customer don't give information about payment method then the customer cannot check out the Software.
+If customer don't give information about delivery location then the customer cannot check out the Software.

-Use Case Name: System View Scenario: A customer can book table, pre-order, view user interface.
-Triggering Event: Customer can all menus button access in frontend Brief Description: A Customer Can see the service and get the service when he/she contact us.
-A Customer Can see the whole recipe in website.
-Actors: Customer Related Use Case: System login, System view Stakeholders: System management Preconditions: The user has logged-in Post conditions: The Customer Can see the all-product view log in.
-Flow Of Events: Actor System The Customer can see the recipes when click the recipes.
-1.1 The system displays the recipes this website Exception Conditions: If a user does not login to the system, then user cannot buy the Product.
-If a user does not input correct about the products, he going to buy then he cannot buy the Product.
+Use Case Name: System View

+Scenario: A customer can Service, Testimonials, Portfolios, Freelancers, blog, Category

+Triggering Event: Customer can all menus button access in frontend

+Brief Description: A Customer Can see the service and get the service when he/she contact us it agency supports, A Customer Can see the Testimonials it agency supports, A Customer Can see the portfolios, portfolios means it agency support before all project show here A Customer Can see the Freelancers and customer can communication it agency support freelancer A Customer Can see the blog and details description and choice category

+Actors: Customer

+Related Use Case: System login,System view

+Stakeholders: System management

+Preconditions: The user have logged-in

+Post conditions: The Customer Can see the all system view project

+Flow Of Events: Actor System